MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

     // These Hermitian fermion terms are equal.
 The following Boolean is `true`. var hermitianSequenceEqual = hermitianFermionTerm0 == hermitianFermionTerm1;

-    // We add the terms to the Hamiltonian with the appropriate coefficient.
+    // Add the terms to the Hamiltonian with the appropriate coefficient.
     // Note that these terms are identical. hamiltonian.Add(hermitianFermionTerm0, 1.0);
     hamiltonian.Add(hermitianFermionTerm1, 1.0);